YesItsKira/Ayaneo-Pocket-DMG-Volume-Fix/README.md

 # Ayaneo Pocket DMG Volume Root Scripts

-A small, fix for smoother speaker volume steps on the Ayaneo Pocket DMG.
+A small fix for smoother speaker volume steps on the Ayaneo Pocket DMG.

 This repo provides:
 - a tuned "default_volume_tables_SMOOTH.xml"